 1976 Time To Breakup The Band

-While the 1971 Summer Jazz tour announced the arrival of CTI, 1976 started by signaling the end.
+While the 1971 Summer Jazz tour announced the arrival of the CTI ALL-Stars, 1976 started by signaling the end.
 On January 16th, Washington and Benson had shared lead billing at the Paramount Theatre in Oakland.
-In his review of the concert for the San Francisco Examiner, Jazz critic Phillip Elwood wrote “Benson and Washington have a number of things in common” and never mentioned Creed or CTI.The San Francisco Examiner,17 Jan 1976, Page 8 February 22nd saw Grover Washington Jr. at the Paramount Northwest as a leader, and for much of the year, Washington toured across the USA and would continue to be billed as “The Grover Washington Sextet”.
-By June, Washington had been joined by Freddie Hubbard and Stanley Turrentine, both no longer with CTI, at the Santa Cruz Circle Star TheatreSanta Cruz Sentinel Sun, June 13th, 1976 by the end of ’76 Benson had also left and while Washington would stay on, it was an increasingly fraught buisness relationship.
+In his review of the concert for the San Francisco Examiner, Jazz critic Phillip Elwood wrote “Benson and Washington have a number of things in common” and never mentioned Creed or CTI.The San Francisco Examiner,17 Jan 1976, Page 8 February 22nd saw Grover Washington Jr. at the Paramount Northwest as a leader, and for much of the year, Washington toured across the USA and continued to tour and be billed as “The Grover Washington Sextet”.
+By June, Washington had been joined by Freddie Hubbard and Stanley Turrentine, both who had already left CTI, at the Santa Cruz Circle Star TheatreSanta Cruz Sentinel Sun, June 13th, 1976.
+By the end of ’76 Benson had also left CTI and while Washington would stay on, it was an increasingly fraught business relationship.

 The August concerts were effectively the last dance for the 70’s CTI, they were once again billed as CTI Summer Jazz.
 The final three CTI All-star concerts were something of a celebration, a more mixed up group but still great reviews.

 |1976||1/16||Paramount Oakland, Oakland, California – Grover Washington Jr. Sextet, George Benson Quintet.
 Washington and band went on to play two nights 1/17-18 at the Ambassador Hotel Grove, on Wiltshire Blvd. in Los Angeles.|